Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Implementation

 High-contention mode essentially transforms the system into a pure deterministic scheduler (similar to Calvin) during conflict spikes.
 Since a pre-computed write set is likely to be discarded, doing so can reduce wasted computational cycles and significantly reduce network overhead, as the propagation of large write-sets is avoided.
 However, this optimization incurs a latency penalty, as transaction execution must wait until the global commit point.

-\paragraph{Garbage Collection} To prevent unbounded storage growth, the system implements a garbage collection mechanism that prunes obsolete log entries.
-Since the global log acts as the source of truth, a batch can be safely discarded only after it has been fully processed by the entire cluster.
-To track this, replicas periodically broadcast their progress (latest committed epoch).
+\paragraph{Garbage Collection} To prevent unbounded storage growth, obsolete log entries are garbage collected when they are no longer needed, that is after they have been fully processed by the entire cluster.
+To track this, replicas periodically broadcast their progress (their latest committed epoch).
 Each node maintains a local view of the cluster's "low watermark," which is the highest epoch index that has been universally committed.
 Once this watermark advances beyond epoch $i$, replicas safely truncate the log up to that point.
 In addition, the local $temp\_state$ is cleared at each epoch boundary, effectively garbage collecting the invalid transactions.